spring-io/dataflow.spring.io/content/documentation/pages/3-stream-developer-guides/2-streams/1-standalone-stream-rabbitmq.md

     - rabbitmq
 ```

-Push the `UsageCostLogger` application using its manifest YAML file:
+Push the `UsageCostLogger` application by using its manifest YAML file, as follows:

 ```
 cf push -f usage-cost-logger.yml
 ```

-You can see the applications running using `cf apps` command:
+You can see the applications running by using the `cf apps` command, as follows:

 ```
 cf apps
 ```

+The following listings shows typical output:

 ```
 name                   requested state   instances   memory   disk   urls